SA9102/Productivity-App/README.md

 Stay organised and focused with this simple yet efficient todo application.

+This application is still in development.
 I am working on refactoring and making changes to the previous todo app that I was working on before.
+See the 'legacy' branch for the old version of the application.

 This new version will not only feature a better UI, but also cleaner and more structured code.